Pressure study

 When a roof is exposed to the wind, pressure builds up on the windward side and negative pressure on the leeward side.

-By its very nature, a difference in air pressure between two environments tends to balance out: the negative pressure on the opposite side of the building will cause air to be drawn in from the atmosphere inside the building.
+By its very nature, a difference in air pressure between two environments tends to balance out: the negative pressure on the opposite external face will cause air to be drawn in from the atmosphere inside the building.
+This creates an overpressure in the volume, proportional to the force of the wind, causing the interior air to circulate naturally.

 Areas of overpressure will then tend to favor air ingress.